bschambers/typit/README.md

-I have made quite extensive modifications to Mark Karpov's version in order to add the literature test feature, paragraph breaks and multi-line scrolling etc. At time of writing this I am not very experienced in writing Lisp code and would be very happy to see anyone else improve it or to receive any contructive criticism.
+I have made quite extensive modifications to Mark Karpov's version in order to add the literature test feature, paragraph breaks and multi-line scrolling etc. At time of writing this I am not very experienced in writing Lisp code and would be very happy to see anyone else improve it or to receive any constructive criticism.
 (B. S. Chambers)

 ## License

-Original work Copyright © 2016–present Mark Karpov Modified work Copyright © 2019–present B. S. Chambers
+Original work Copyright © 2016–present Mark Karpov

+Modified work Copyright © 2019–present B. S. Chambers

 Distributed under GNU GPL, version 3.